skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

   --plan-product "azure-cyclecloud"
 ```

-1. Deploying an Empty VMSS Flex: The CycleCloud cluster will later scale out from within this VMSS using RDMA-enabled VM sizes to ensure InfiniBand connectivity between the nodes.
+<li>Deploying an Empty VMSS Flex: The CycleCloud cluster will later scale out from within this VMSS using RDMA-enabled VM sizes to ensure InfiniBand connectivity between the nodes.</li>

 ```bash
 az vmss create \